jxz12/EcoBuilder/README.md

 dad
 claim moneys

-hide health and traits if empty tap show highest score on score tap
+canvas for each level pls

-score explanation
+hide health and traits if empty tap score explanation and show highest on tap

-make status bars(also hide and on finish) and loading and results looks pretty are you sure button
+make something else flash for extinct instead? make status bars pretty and hide and on finish make results looks pretty are you sure button remove animators from all UI if poss

 max instead of min producers or consumers make score constraint shiny